dineshbali18/GDP-2/README.md

 Encrypt locally stored data with **AES-256** for data at rest, ensuring sensitive information is securely stored. \
 Ensure server-side encryption for any cloud-stored data to maintain end-to-end encryption.

+\
+**Real-time synchronization**\
+To implement real-time synchronization in BearCat Finance, leverage webhooks for instant updates from bank APIs, or use optimized polling intervals when webhooks aren’t available.\
+Utilize background jobs for sync tasks and caching for quick access to recent data.\
+Ensure security with OAuth 2.0, encryption, and data validation.